ankostis/jsonschema/docs/faq.rst

 :validator:`default` actually do anything.

-For an inkling as to *why* it doesn't actually do anything, consider that none of the other validators modify the instance either.
+For an inkling as to *why* it doesn't actually do anything, consider that none of the other checkers modify the instance either.
 More importantly, having :validator:`default` modify the instance can produce quite peculiar things.
 It's perfectly valid (and perhaps even useful) to have a default that is not valid under the schema it lives in!
 So an instance modified by the default